Language classification

 In linguistics, language classification is the grouping of related languages into the same category.
 There are two main kinds of language classification: genealogical and typological classification.

 Genealogical (or genetic) classification

 Languages are grouped by diachronic relatedness into language families.
-In other words, languages are grouped based on how they were developed and evolved throughout history, with languages which descended from a common ancestor being grouped into the same language family.
+In other words, languages are grouped based on how they developed and evolved throughout history, with languages which descended from a common ancestor being grouped into the same language family.

 Typological classification

 Languages are grouped by their structural and functional features.